micc83/editTable/README.md

 ]
 ```
 To define a <strong>custom field type</strong> object,
-and to set different properties for input elements depending on the row in which the input is located:
+and to set different properties for input elements depending on the column index in which the input is located:

 ```js
 var selectOptions = [];